jcqvisser/notes/src/pages/notes/set-up-semaphore-to-deploy-a-static-site-or-spa-to-s3.md

 ---
-title: "Set up Semaphore to Deploy a Static Site to S3"
+title: "Set up Semaphore to Deploy a Static Site or SPA to S3"
 date: "2020-01-06"
 ---

-Somewhat of a follow up to [a previous note](notes/host-a-static-site-or-spa-on-s3/) that describes how to host a static-site on S3
+This is a follow up to [a previous note](/notes/host-a-static-site-or-spa-on-s3/) that describes how to host a static-site on S3.
+Here we automate the deployment. &nbsp &nbsp &nbsp &nbsp &nbsp &nbsp &nbsp &nbsp

-## Overview

 Before starting this, make sure you have:
-* a Semaphore account, linked to your Github account
+* A Semaphore account, linked to your Github account
 * A public Github repo with some static-website or single-page-app

+## Overview

 - Set up static site hosting via S3 and CloudFront, as detailled here: [Host a Static Site on S3](bear://x-callback-url/open-note?id=74899200-30C5-4D63-B85C-439EC47210FD-1281-000003B5DD6DF602)
 The steps to set up deployment: